 To collect information for in-kind contributions, use the in-kind contribution form.
-You may get a letter or other form of documentation from the contributor in lieu of using this form, but it must contain the same details as the sample in-kind contribution form.
+You may get a letter or other form of documentation from the contributor in lieu of using this form, but it must contain the same details as the sample in-kind contribution form on page 26.